How do I investigate what a ‘Thought’ is without using a thought?

 Mystic, from Myein, ‘To close, shut [eyes and lips]’; you have to close the eye to see straight, shut the lip to speak truth.

-The longevity of traditions such as Zen [the name ZaZen itself a tag for Zen’s choice of ‘Best Meditation Practice’] owe their success to their founders acknowledging this truth and installing Meditation Practice at the core of their discipline.
+The longevity of traditions such as Zen [the name ZaZen itself a tag for Zen’s choice of ‘Best Meditation Practice’] owe their success to their founders recognizing this truth and installing Meditation Practice at the core of their discipline.
 [All archetypal renderings of the Buddha are in formal Meditation Posture.]

-I continue to remain incredulous that self-referential paradoxes whether in Logic or Language or Mathematics can be investigated by learned professionals who have no basic training in Meditation Practices.
+I continue to remain incredulous that self-referential paradoxes whether in Logic or Language or Mathematics can be investigated by learned university professionals who have no basic training in Meditation Practices.
 Not the least.
 Most have never heard of it; and the few who have would wince if caught doing it.
 [See the later Posts on modern ‘Paradoxes’]